dhuppenkothen/data-visualization-tutorial/_episodes/01-introduction.md

 I deliberately use the "widest range of viewers", because just because *you* understand a visualization well does not mean everyone will.
 We will get back to this point in the episode on accessible visualization design.
+What makes a visualization easy to understand is also closely tied to how our brains process visual information.
+We will take a closer look at that in the episode on pre-attentive processing.

 The map makers at OpenStreetMap deliberately did *not* make the continent blue, that would be confusing, too.
 We will talk more about colour and its role in visualization in the